odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/chile.rst

-   **Accepted:** Indicates the invoice information is correct, our document is now fiscally valid and it’s automatically sent to the customer.
+   **Accepted:** Indicates the invoice information is correct, our document is now fiscally valid and it's automatically sent to the customer.

-   **Accepted with objections:** Indicates the invoice information is correct but a minor issue was identified, nevertheless our document is now fiscally valid and it’s automatically sent to the customer.
+   **Accepted with objections:** Indicates the invoice information is correct but a minor issue was identified, nevertheless our document is now fiscally valid and it's automatically sent to the customer.

    .. image:: media/Chile19.png